gulpjs/gulp/README.md

 ##### Options

 `buffer: false` will return file.content as a stream and not buffer files.
+This may not be supported by many plugins.

 `read: false` will return file.content as null and not read the file at all.